rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

 **Q11)** Create a box plot for the family Streptococcaceae (Change "Profile Level" to "Family" in the top left).
 Save the box plot as a .png image by using the File->Save plot feature in STAMP.

-=Metagenomics Functional Composition Lab= ==Introduction==
+### Determining Functional Composition with HUMAnN

-This lab is set-up to walk you through the process of determining the functional composition of several metagenomic samples.

-Throughout the tutorial, there are several questions which you can answer in a separate Word Doc.
-These questions are meant to make you think while doing the tutorial.

-This lab component will use the same samples as was used in [[Metagenomics_Taxonomic_Composition_Lab]].

-== Preliminaries ==
-=== Amazon node ===
-Read [http://bioinformatics.ca/workshop_wiki/index.php/Analysis_of_Metagenomic_Data_2015_Workshop_Wiki#Logging_into_the_Amazon_cloud these directions] for information on how to log in to your assigned Amazon node.

-=== Work directory ===
-Create a new directory that will store all of the files created in this lab.

-    rm -rf ~/workspace/module4
-    mkdir -p ~/workspace/module4
-    cd ~/workspace/module4
-    ln -s ~/CourseData/hmp_metagenomics ./
-    ln -s ~/CourseData/refs/kegg/ ./

-'''Notes''':

-* The `ln -s` command adds a symbolic link to the (read-only) `~/CourseData/hmp_metagenomics` directory as well as the kegg database that we will be using with Humann.

-== Main Lab Steps ==

-We are now going to functionally annotate our metagenome using Humann.
-Note, that we will be using the same HMP samples that we taxonomically annotated using Metaphlan2.
+We will now functionally annotate the metagenomes using HUMAnN.
+Note, that we will be using the same HMP samples used above.

-===Running DIAMOND search against KEGG===
+## Running DIAMOND search against KEGG

-The first step of humann requires a similarity search against the kegg database.
-This database is located at “~/CourseData/refs/kegg/”.
-This is a reduced KEGG database that the authors of Humann created and which they make available through personal correspondence.
-This similarity search can be done using various tools such as BLAST, USEARCH, RapSearch, etc. In this tutorial we will use a relatively new similarity search tool that is much faster and works well for large metagenomic datasets called DIAMOND (http://ab.inf.uni-tuebingen.de/software/diamond/).
+Before running HUMAnN, it is first necessary run a similarity search against the KEGG database.
+This database is located at “/home/shared/kegg/diamond_db” on the Virtual Box.
+This is a reduced KEGG database that the authors of HUMAnN created and which they make available through personal correspondence.
+This similarity search can be done using various tools such as BLAST, USEARCH, RapSearch, etc. In this tutorial we will use a relatively new similarity search tool that is much faster and works well for large metagenomic datasets called [DIAMOND](http://ab.inf.uni-tuebingen.de/software/diamond/).

 First we will make a directory to store our sequence search outputs:

     mkdir pre_humann

 Now we will run DIAMON on our metagenomic sequences for the sample SRS015044.